-Econometrics and Data Science Methods for Business and Economics and Finance
+Econometrics and Data Science Methods for Business, Economics and Finance

-Francisco Blasques is an associate professor of econometrics at Vrije Universiteit Amsterdam.
+Francisco Blasques is professor of econometrics and data science at Vrije Universiteit Amsterdam.
 His research focuses mostly on the theory and practice of dynamic modeling and time-series econometrics.

 This summer school will cover fundamental topics in econometrics and data science.
 The content ranges from predictive and causal methods for time-series analysis, to state-space methods and filtering techniques for high-dimensional datasets.
 Participants will learn how to design, test and evaluate quantitative models and methods in Business, Economics and Finance.